Red Velvet Sheet Cake

 - Eggs – Eggs bind the cake batter together and add rich flavor.

-- Pure vanilla extract – Vanilla enhances the sweetness of the cake.
+- Pure vanilla extract – Vanilla adds flavor and enhances the sweetness of the cake.

 - Red food coloring – I use Americolor #119 Red Red (affiliate link) gel food coloring for this recipe.
 Feel free to make this cake as brightly colored as you like.
 Start with a little food coloring (either gel or liquid) and keep adding until you like the color – just know that the color of the batter will become a bit more muted when baked.

-- Buttermilk – Buttermilk adds moist, tangy tenderness to the cake, plus it combines with the cocoa and vinegar to turn the cake red.
+- Buttermilk – Buttermilk adds moist, tangy tenderness to the cake, plus it combines with the cocoa and vinegar to turn the cake red and activate the baking soda.

 For the Frosting

-- Cream cheese – I love a cream cheese frosting with red velvet cake so I include a bit of cream cheese to the frosting.
-Make sure it’s fully softened so it incorporates super smoothly with the butter.
+- Cream cheese – Make sure it’s fully softened so it incorporates super smoothly with the butter.
 You don’t want a lumpy frosting!

 - Powdered sugar – Powdered sugar gives the frosting sweetness and structure, and lightens up the overall texture.